jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 If you have any concerns as to whether your formula belongs in PHP, just open a pull request with the formula and we'll take it from there.

+### Writing formula

+See the main [Formula Cookbook](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Formula-Cookbook.md) for full details on writing formula.
+The details below are specific to writing PHP formula.

+Homebrew PHP formula are by default located under `/usr/local/Library/Taps/homebrew/homebrew-php`.
+If you fork this repository you can work on your changes under that directory (or symlink it into your home directory, if that makes things easier) and create a pull request once you are ready.

 ### PHP Extension definitions

 PHP Extensions MUST be prefixed with `phpVERSION`.
 For example, instead of the `Solr` formula for PHP56 in `solr.rb`, we would have `Php56Solr` inside of `php56-solr.rb`.
 This is to remove any possible conflicts with mainline Homebrew formulae.